 Concrete and Fiberglass

-Concrete pools take the longest to install, but they are available in a number of different custom design options with many restrictions.
+Concrete pools take the longest to install, but they are available in several different custom design options with many restrictions.
 The larger your concrete pool, the more it will cost, but they have a comparable life to the vinyl liner pool of around ten years.

 An added benefit to fiberglass is that it will last about 25 years, but there are some restrictions on size and shape since it is manufactured in a single piece in a factory and shipped to the installation site.